pancernik1/WujaWagen-Gokart-/README.md

 ### Drawing
 ![DiscBrake.png](https://github.com/pancernik1/WujaWagen-Gokart-/blob/CAD/Media/Drawings/DiscBrake.png)
 ### Description
 The disc brake is... well, the disc brake.
-It is attached to the axle via mount and i don't think i need to wxplain much more.
+It is attached to the axle via mount and I don't think I need to explain much more.

 ## 2.5 - Frame
 ### Drawing
 [Not available yet]
 ### Description
-The frame is a rectangle made out of 30x30 steel profiles with the dimensions of 166X70.
+The frame is a rectangle made out of 30x30 steel profiles with the dimensions of 166x70cm.

 ## 2.6 - GX160
 ### Drawing